bessey/bessey.github.io/_posts/2024-05-24-why-im-over-graphql.md

 As with GraphQL there's a couple of implementation approach...

 **Implementation first** tooling generates OpenAPI specs from a typed / type hinted server.
-[FastAPI](https://fastapi.tiangolo.com/) in Python and [tsoa](https://github.com/lukeautry/tsoa) in TypeScript are examples of this approach.
+[FastAPI](https://fastapi.tiangolo.com/) in Python and [tsoa](https://github.com/lukeautry/tsoa) in TypeScript are good examples of this approach[^3].
 This is the approach I have the most experience with, and I think it works well.

 **Specification first** is equivalent to "schema first" in GraphQL.
 Spec first tooling generates code from a hand written spec.
 I can't say I've ever looked at an OpenAPI YAML file and thought "gosh I could have written that myself", but the recent release of [TypeSpec](https://typespec.io/) changes things entirely.
 With it could come a quite elegant schema first workflow: